Welcome to Sitting

 Meditation practice in the 21st Century should become a collective practice.
 Without a community of friends, we cannot achieve much. — Thich Nhat Hanh, Buddhist teacher

-4. Deep Adaptivity: Creating Conditions to Transform.
+4. Deep Adaptivity = Creating the Conditions to Transform.

 Instead of chasing after special states, sitting practice is a process that goes slow and steady.
 Our sitting system creates conditions for continuous adaptation through small steps and micro-adjustments, resulting in a natural, gradual unfolding and deepening of your practice.